Skip to main content Skip to home page

 Returns and special tax return arrangements

-For some taxes – payroll tax, general insurance duty, livestock duty, congestion levy and the commercial passenger vehicle service levy – liability is calculated on the basis of details provided in returns.
-Taxpayers need to use the forms provided by us.
+For some taxes, duties and levies – for example, payroll tax, general insurance duty, livestock duty, congestion levy, wagering and betting tax and the commercial passenger vehicle service levy – liability is calculated on the basis of details that you have provided to us in a return (which includes statements, certificates, reports, applications and other records).

 We have a list of statements, certificates, applications, reports or other records that are returns for the purposes of section 3(1) of the TAA on our website.